 Commercialization of our drug candidates may be delayed by the imposition of additional conditions on our clinical trials by the FDA or the requirement of additional supportive studies by the FDA.
 In addition, clinical trials require sufficient patient enrollment, which is a function of many factors, including the size of the patient population, the nature of the trial protocol, the proximity of patients to clinical sites, the availability of effective treatments for the relevant disease, the conduct of other clinical trials that compete for the same patients as our clinical trials, and the eligibility criteria for our clinical trials.
 For example, competing trials for melanoma treatments or the emergence of new approved therapies may make it more difficult to enroll patients in our Phase 3 clinical trial of STA-4783 for metastatic melanoma on the schedule currently planned.
 We are aware of other ongoing clinical trials of drug candidates for the treatment of metastatic melanoma, including Nexavar, Sutent, ipilimumab, and ticilimumab.
 Enrollment efforts and future results with respect to these trials could also adversely impact patient enrollment in our Phase 3 clinical trial.
 We have had satisfactory patient enrollment in our clinical trials to date.
 However, in our planned Phase 3 clinical trial, we expect to enroll between 600 and 900 patients with stage IV metastatic melanoma, which is significantly more patients than we enrolled in our Phase 2b clinical trial for STA-4793.
 Future delays in patient enrollment can result in increased costs and longer development times.
-Our failure to enroll patients in our clinical trials with a larger number of subjects than we have projected for any of our drug candidates.
+Our failure to enroll patients in our clinical trials could delay the completion of the clinical trial beyond our current expectations.
+In addition, the FDA could require us to conduct clinical trials with a larger number of subjects than we have projected for any of our drug candidates.
 We may not be able to enroll a sufficient number of patients in a timely or cost-effective manner.
-Furthermore, enrolled patients may drop out of our clinical trials, which could impair the validity or statistical significance of the clinical trials.
+Furthermore, enrolled patients may drop out of our clinical